 Check-in begins at 8:30 a.m. in our Chapel/Performing Arts Center (CPAC).
 The contact person for your school should check-in at the registration table, while all other participants create name tags for themselves.
-At registration, you will pick up a tote bag for each participant.
+At registration, you will pick up a S4S conference water bottle for each member of your group.
 If someone from your school is leading a breakout session during Round I, that person will be asked to go with a "Saint" to check the set-up for your session.

 Parts of the conference will be photographed and videotaped for use on our school website. school publications, and for the

 conference website.
 The conference also may be attended by members of the media, and photos/video could be used in articles or television news.
 Please make sure all participants from your school are aware of this.
-If any participant from your school does NOT wish to be included, please inform us.
+If any participant from your school does NOT wish to be included, please inform us in writing.